Europolitics: Number of issues

-Advertising

-Color or black and white advertising accepted by the editorial committee may be inserted in all editions.

 Readership

 Europolitics targets a professional public interested in anticipating the European Union's decisions and influencing them upstream.
 The daily is considered the information tool of choice by all the Brussels-based lobbies.
 It also meets the particular needs of business executives, national and regional officials and members of parliament in the EU member states, who seek a more thorough understanding of the challenges and need to develop a European awareness.